rskpdev/CSE237D-FishSense-LowPower/README.md

 # CSE237D-FishSense-LowPower
 FishSense low power mode project web presence for CSE237D

-TODO: updateing  readme --> what your project is about,  who are the team members, how to replicate the project, documentation, etc
 ## Project Overview
 The FishSense capsule is an underwater fish activity recording module, implemented with an external low-power system using the NVidia Jetson TX2 and the STM32 board.
 FishSense was built to automatically detect and estimate the biomass of fish, using both RGB and depth cameras with a YOLO-v5 machine learning algorithm to record fish.
 This was done to preserve ecosystems and hault unhealthy catch/release methods.
 The Low-power mode involves an interfacing between the STM and Nvidia to create a clock timer, according to functions written in the HAL documentation, which activates and deactivates clocks according to a defined duration.

 ## Project Team-Members
+Rahul Polisetti
+Mohana Seelan
-Rahul Polisetti, Mohana Seelan, Kyle Yang
+Kyle Yang

 ## How to Replicate the Project
 Low-power system